$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Introduction

 A basic question in connection with the $\CH$-matrix arithmetic is whether matrices and their inverses or factors in an $LU$-factorization can be represented well in the chosen format.
 While stiffness matrices arising from differential operators are sparse and are thus easily represented exactly in the standard $\CH$-matrix formats, the situation is more involved for the inverse.
-For FEM discretizations of various scalar elliptic operators, it was shown in \cite{BebendorfHackbusch, Bebendorf07,faustmann2015mathcal,angleitner-faustmann-melenk20} that the inverse of the FEM-matrix can be approximated at a root exponential rate in the block rank.
-The works \cite{FMP16,FMP17} show similar results for the boundary element method (BEM) and \cite{faustmann-melenk-parvizi19} in a FEM-BEM coupling setting.
+A first proof that inverses can be represented in the ${\mathcal H}$-matrix format harks back to \cite{BebendorfHackbusch,Bebendorf07} for scalar elliptic problems and \cite{bebendorf2009parallel} for the $\operatorname{curl} \mu^{-1} \operatorname{curl}$ operator; a generalization to pseudodifferential operators is done in \cite{doelz-harbrecht-schwab17}.
+These proofs rely on locally separabel approximations of the continuous Green's function and a final projection of these approximations into discrete spaces.
+The final projection step limits, at least formally, the achievable accuracy of the matrix approximation by the discretization error.
+To circumvent this, a fully discrete approach was taken for FEM discretizations of various scalar elliptic operators in \cite{faustmann2015mathcal,angleitner-faustmann-melenk20} to show that the inverse of the FEM-matrix can be approximated at a root exponential rate in the block rank.
+The works \cite{FMP16,FMP17} extend these results to the boundary element method (BEM) and \cite{faustmann-melenk-parvizi19} to a FEM-BEM coupling setting.
 The underlying mechanism in these works is that ellipticity of the operator allows one to prove a discrete Caccioppoli inequality, where a higher order norm (e.g., the $H^1$-norm) is controlled by a lower order norm (e.g., the $L^2$-norm) on a slightly larger region.
 This gain in regularity can be exploited for approximation purposes, and an exponential approximation can be obtained by iterating the argument.
-The present setting of Maxwell's equations is different since the corresponding Caccioppoli inequality (Lemma~\ref{th:Caccioppoli-divergence free part}) controls only the $\BH(\operatorname{curl})$-norm by the $\BL^2$-norm.
-Since $\BH(\operatorname{curl})$ is not compactly embedded in $\BL^2$, this Caccioppoli inequality is insufficient for approximation purposes.
+The present setting of Maxwell's equations is different since the corresponding Caccioppoli inequality (Lemma~\ref{th:Caccioppoli-divergence free part}) controls only the $\BH(\operatorname{curl})$-norm by the $\BLT$-norm.
+Since $\BH(\operatorname{curl})$ is not compactly embedded in $\BLT$, this Caccioppoli inequality is insufficient for approximation purposes.
 We therefore combine this Caccioppoli inequality with a local discrete Helmholtz-type decomposition.
 The gradient part can be treated with techniques established in \cite{faustmann2015mathcal} for Poisson problems, whereas the remaining part can, up to a small perturbation, be controlled in $\BH^1$ so that approximation becomes feasible and one may proceed structurally similarly to the scalar case.
 The local discrete Helmholtz-type decomposition (Lemma~\ref{local-stability-approx-divergence-free}) may also be of independent interest.